nserdeva/ITTalentsFinalProject/README.md

 ***  *An earlier version of the project (without the use of Spring/Maven) can be found at:* https://github.com/MmmarinaMarinova/TravellerWebApplication

-**  *Please note that there are a lot of things that need to be fixed or reconsidered!Re*
+**  *Please note that there are a lot of things that need to be fixed or reconsidered!!!*